- Doctors & Departments

 Keeping your child symptom-free at home is also very important, so in the Breathing Institute we make AAPs a priority during outpatient visits as well.

 While we aren’t meeting our goal yet, we’ve made great progress since making AAPs a priority.
-We’ve improved so much by paying close attention to the data, educating our providers/staff, and continuing to work to get better.
+We’ve improved by paying close attention to the data, educating our providers/staff and continuing to work to get better.

 View an example of our Asthma Action Plan (AAP) .pdf